mlochbaum/BQN/doc/arrayrepr.md

 # Array notation and display

-This page documents ways arrays are represented in BQN: the notation you can use to write them and the way the REPL displays them.
+This page documents ways [arrays](array.md) are represented in BQN: the notation you can use to write them and the way the REPL displays them.

 Array display is a feature of a BQN environment such as a REPL.
 You can also access it with `•Fmt`, which takes a value and returns a string indicating how it would be formatted.
 Array notation is of course part of BQN source code, but you can also go from an array to one possible source code for it using the similar system function `•Repr`.

 ## Array display

 Although it's really part of the language environment and not BQN itself, let's look at display first so it's clear what arrays we're talking about later on.
-The BQN REPL prints arrays in a way that's meant to unambiguously show the structure and data, but doesn't correspond to BQN source code.
+A BQN session prints arrays in a way that's meant to unambiguously show the structure and data, but doesn't correspond to BQN source code.
 A few examples are given below; of course, displays like this appear all over the documentation.

         ↕ 3‿4             # Array of lists